-Operational procedures, mitigations, and protection measures are detailed in the Grasshopper Guidebook Provisional, published January 2008, the Biological Assessment for the program, and the site-specific EA developed locally by the program.
+Operational procedures, mitigations, and protection measures are detailed in the Grasshopper Guidebook Provisional published January 2008, the Biological Assessment for the program, and the site-specific EA developed locally by the program.
 Copies of EAs and Findings of No Significant Impact are not required to be sent to PPQ - Environmental Compliance (although they may be requested on a case by case basis).
-The Environmental Monitoring and Compliance Checklist (Attachment A1) will be sufficient to show that such documents were completed.
+The Environmental Monitoring and Compliance Checklist (Attachment A) will be sufficient to show that such documents were completed.

 The Environmental Monitoring and Compliance Checklist serves as self-certification that environmental compliance policies and required protection measures were adhered to for program treatments.
 In most cases a treatment-specific checklist will be completed for each program and signed by the State Plant Health Director or designee.
 Environmental compliance items in the checklist that are not relevant to the treatment should be marked as 'not applicable' and must be accompanied by a brief explanation.
 Significant deviations from any procedure should be recorded on separate sheets, along with any corrective actions taken, and attached to the checklist.
 States that have multiple treatments may submit a single annual checklist rather than separate checklists for each treatment.
 Guidance documents detailing operational procedures, mitigations, and protection measures are referenced in the checklist, and those details are incorporated into the checklist by reference.
-At the conclusion of all program operations for the treatment season, send all signed checklists and attachments for each treatment to PPQ - Environmental Compliance in Riverdale, Maryland so the information can be evaluated and included in the annual Rangeland Grasshopper and Mormon Cricket Suppression Program Environmental Monitoring Report.

-After program treatments have concluded send a copy of the Environmental Monitoring and Compliance Checklist (Attachment A) need to be provided to PPQ - Environmental Compliance.
+After program treatments have concluded send a copy of the Environmental Monitoring and Compliance Checklist (Attachment A) to PPQ - Environmental Compliance at: